-Hummus is a gift from the Middle East linking us to places like Israel and Jordan.
+Hummus is a gift from the Middle East linking us to the taste of places like Israel and Jordan.
 As vegan cuisine, it can be eaten by all religions in a metropolitan city like Tel Aviv with Muslim, Jewish, Buddhist & Druze.
 Currently, the world’s largest consumers of hummus are the United States and the Middle East.
 But how healthy are all these ingredients used?
 And would glyphosate be found in your hummus?
 When you are looking to purchase hummus from a company, the quality of ingredients vary.
-But never fear, Mamavation is here!
-You’ve trusted Mamavation to bring you investigations like safer chips & salsa & safer cookware, now join us as we investigate hummus and rank each of the 70+ brands by ingredients at the very end.
+You’ve trusted Mamavation to bring you investigations like best & worst chips & salsa & safer cookware, now join us as we investigate hummus and rank each of the 70+ brands by ingredients at the very end.

 Hummus is a Popular American Side Dish

 Thanks to amazing new hummus companies, today, you can buy anything from avocado hummus to red velvet flavored hummus if you know where to look.

 Hummus is now stocked in as many grocery store deli’s as the crowd-favorite, potato salad.

 Hummus is an incredibly versatile food: you can dip tortilla chips in it, you can put it on a sandwich, it can be used as a dipper for your favorite fruits and veggies, put on a salad, and as a favorite bread & bagel spread.
 It’s full of nutrition, gluten-free, and can be used for weight loss.

 For those of us hiding under a rock, what is hummus?

 Generally speaking, hummus is a thick spread created using a combination of chickpeas, olive oil, garlic, tahini, and lemon.

 Delicious hummus with pita chips on the side is a perfect blend of creamy goodness.